 CD Terms and Conditions

-The terms and conditions for CDs vary between and within institutions.
+The terms and conditions for certificates of deposit (CDs) vary between and within institutions.
 The institution selling the CD must make written terms and conditions available before the CD is purchased.
 These documents are legally binding and in the US they must also follow the guidelines of the federal Truth in Savings Act, which promotes full disclosure and consistency.

 The following are the common terms and conditions that apply to CDs.